 From eggshells to aspirin, and even old Spice Girls cds, it is astonishing to see how household products and by-products can benefit your garden in a multitude of ways, saving you money while helping the environment at the same time.
 There’s no better place to start your recycling kick than in the garden!

 Having loved the great outdoors since he was a kid, Clive has always enjoyed being creative in the garden.
 This and a passion for writing helped bring DIY Garden to life; his own personal gardening blog to share ideas and inspire others.
-He lives just outside of London with his beautiful wife Tamara and cute little troublemaker Zack!
+A Garden Media Guide member, Clive lives just outside of London with his beautiful wife Tamara and their children.